commercionetwork/commercionetwork/docs/x/id/tx/request-did-power-up.md

 5. Using the AES-256 key generated at point (4), encrypt the `payload`.
    1. Remove all the white spaces and line ending characters.
    2. Encrypt the resulting string bytes using the AES-256 key.
+      Note that the AES encryption method must be `AES`.
    3. Encode the resulting bytes using the HEX encoding method.

    **Doing such, you will obtain the value of the `proof` field.**

 6. Encrypt the AES-256 key.
    1. Encrypt the key bytes using the centralized system's public key.
+      Note that the RSA encryption method must be `RSA/ECB/PKCS1Padding`.
    2. Encode the resulting bytes using the HEX encoding method.

    **Doing this, you will obtain the value of the `encrypted_key` field.**